icub-tech-iit/ft-sensors-simulink/README.md

 This repository hosts Simulink models to interface FT sensors.

-Here below you can find instructions on how to use the model provided model.
+Here below you can find instructions on how to use the model provided.

 ## Instructions